Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Suprax does not have high permeability in the prostate tissue, which is a significant disadvantage of the drug in the treatment of prostatitis.

-Another drawback of the drug is the insensitivity to it of such bacteria as: ureaplasma, mycoplasma, chlamydia, enterococci, pseudomonas, seratia, listeria.
-Therefore, if the prostatitis was caused by one of these microorganisms, the therapeutic effect cannot be achieved.
+Another drawback of the drug is the insensitivity to it of bacteria such as: ureaplasma, mycoplasma, chlamydia, enterococci, pseudomonads, seration, listeria.
+Therefore, if prostatitis was caused by one of these microorganisms, the therapeutic effect cannot be achieved.
 Or you will have to use Suprax in combination with other antibiotics.

-Another drawback of the drug is its high cost.
-So, for a package with 6 capsules in a dosage of 400 mg, you will have to pay about 700-800 rubles.
+Another disadvantage of the drug is its high cost.
+So, for a package with 6 capsules at a dosage of 400 mg, you will have to pay about 700-800 rubles.

-It is worth noting such a lack of a drug as the presence of side effects.
-Allergic reactions, dry mouth, diarrhea, nausea, flatulence, vomiting, dizziness and headaches are possible.
+It is worth noting such a drawback of the drug as the presence of side effects.
+Perhaps the occurrence of allergic reactions, the appearance of dry mouth, the development of diarrhea, nausea, flatulence, vomiting, dizziness and headaches.

 Cefotaxime is a broad-spectrum antibiotic from the group of third-generation cephalosporins with the main active ingredient Cefotaxime.